FAQ Animation

 Who, then, makes business with us?
 Record companies, agents and promoters who consider music-art to be important.
 There are many who do.
 In the big picture, though, it is a minority.

 I make my living entirely from music and have done so since 1975.
 Others have jobs, full or part-time.
 We are not free to tour much.
 We all have families who, not unreasonably, like to have us home.
 We like to be home.
 So each year we have a limited amount of time that we can tour.
 European cities have cultural houses that make for a circuit that does not exist in America.
-Last year we played about 3 weeks of dates in America, and 7 weeks in Europe.
+Last year we played about three weeks of dates in America, and 7 weeks in Europe.
 That was alot for us.
 This year already we've toured 3 weeks in Japan, NZ and Australia.
 That's probably going to have to be it for awhile.

 That was a great show from you guys.
 We were a little worried when you called the band off stage after a couple of songs-- but whatever you did, it did the trick.